microbit-foundation/dev-docs/software/interface.md

 2. `interface mode` is used to target the nRF52833 <span class="v2">v2</span> or nRF51822 <span class="v1">v1</span>.
 In this mode, the drive name is `MICROBIT` and the hex files dropped onto the micro:bit are written to the flash of the target MCU.

-### Updating Your Version of DAPLink
+### Updating your version of DAPLink

 There are detailed instructions for how to [update the firmware version on the micro:bit website](https://microbit.org/get-started/user-guide/firmware/).

 **You should never update your micro:bit with firmware from untrusted sources, as these could damage your micro:bit, or make it impossible to re-flash**

-### Files on the MICROBIT Drive
+### Files on the MICROBIT drive

 The flash file system presented on the micro:bit drive is entirely virtual.
 It is not backed by real memory, and this is why the drive ejects itself after new files are written.
 When a file is dropped onto the MICROBIT drive, instead of being written into flash memory (like a normal USB memory stick), it is streamed to the target MCU.

 The following virtual files exist on the file-system
 * `DETAILS.TXT`: This file tells you about the build of DAPLink currently installed on the interface chip.
-In later versions of DAPLink it also includes more diagnostic information
+In later versions of DAPLink it also includes more diagnostic information.

 * `MICROBIT.HTM`: This is a link to [microbit.org](https://microbit.org) to help you get started.

 After flashing occurs, there might also be a `FAIL.TXT` file, that gives a cause for failure.